Fast Fat Burning Exercises – Burn More Fat In Less Time

 Usually, I keep my 4 choices of exercises the same for this workout.
 I will change them now and then but here is how I approach the 4 minute HIIT workout:

-- Wait after timer counts down the first 10 seconds
+- Wait after the timer counts down the first 10 seconds

 - Exercise 1: Jumping Lunges x 20 seconds